 4. Coesia Group

 6. Marchesini Group

 10. Fuji Machinery

 Tetra Laval includes three industry groups, Tetra Pak, Sidel and DeLaval that reported net sales of $15.6bn in 2019.
 The company has a combined workforce of 35,976 people.

 Tetra Pak is a food packaging and processing company with 55 production plants and 31 marketing companies across Europe, Central Asia, the Americas, Asia-Pacific, and Greater Middle East and Africas.
-It provides end-to-end processing, packaging and service solutions, as well as employs 25,555 people worldwide.
+It provides end-to-end processing, packaging and service solutions.

 DeLaval is a farming and dairy equipment producer that provides solutions for milking, cow comfort, farm management, feeding and milking essentials.
 The company operates in more than 100 markets in Africa, the Americas, Asia-Pacific and Europe.
 Its innovation in dairy herd management such as DeLaval calf feeder CF1000S, and milking cluster DeLaval Evanza™ has received top honours in the industry.
 DeLaval’s Parlour milking system P500 is the first parlour with three cow flow control modes and no sequence gates in the floor.

 2. Krones Group, Germany